Natural Resources

 Amount of litter movement (describe size and distance expected to travel):

-Small size litter classes will generally move short distances, some medium size class litter will move very short distances.
-Litter debris dams are occasionally present. -
+Small size litter classes will generally move short distances (less than 6 inches or 12.5 cm), some medium size class litter will move very short distances (less than 3 inches or 6.25 cm).
+On the steepest slopes (greater than 30 percent) litter will travel greater distances. -

 Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values):

-Soil aggregate stability ratings should typically be 3 or greater.
+Soil aggregate stability ratings should typically 3 or greater.
 Surface organic matter adheres to the soil surface.
 Soil surface fragments will typically retain structure for 1 minute or longer when dipped in distilled water. -

 Soil surface structure and SOM content (include type of structure and A-horizon color and thickness):